PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 ### How can users access AWS?

 - To access AWS, you have 3 options:
-  - AWS management Console (protected by password + MFA)
+  - AWS Management Console (protected by password + MFA)
-  - AWS COmmand Line Interface (CLI): protected by access keys
+  - AWS Command Line Interface (CLI): protected by access keys
   - AWS Software Developer Kit (SDK) - for code: protected by access keys
 - Access keys are generated through the AWS Console
-- Users manage their own access keys
+- Users manage their access keys
 - Access keys are secret, just like a password. **Don't share them.**

 ### What is AWS CLI?